 • Suspicious of strangers

-• Takes up a lot of room due to her massive size
+• Takes up a lot of room due to their massive size

 Whether you are considering adding a new Tibetan Mastiff to your family or you already have one as a companion, it is important for you to know about the genetically linked diseases known to occur more often in this breed.
 Of course not every Tibetan Mastiff will have these problems, but research shows your pal is more at risk than other breeds.

-By exploring the health concerns specific to the Tibetan Mastiff you will become a knowledgeable and confident pet parent.
+By exploring the health concerns specific to the Tibetan Mastiff, you will become a knowledgeable and confident pet parent.
 Be sure to speak with your veterinarian about breed risks every time you visit and educate yourself on the most important signs to watch for at home.
-They're counting on you to be their health expert.
+They are counting on you to be their health expert.

 Some health issues a Tibetan Mastiff could encounter: